 Alterna Bank is the digital subsidiary of Alterna Savings Credit Union, which is based in Ontario.
 They've been around for over 100 years and have won many awards, including The Best Bank for Millenials from The Globe and Mail and Best Personal Banking award from RateHub.

-This online bank has high-interest savings accounts, chequing accounts, and mortgages.
-Like most online banks, Alterna Bank doesn't have branches except for two locations in Gatineau, so everything needs to be done online.
-That said, you can use thousands of ATMs surcharge-free in the Canadian EXCHANGE Network and even more in the American Allpoint Network.
+This online bank has everything: high-interest savings accounts, chequing accounts, mortgages, and investing products.
+Unlike most online banks, Alterna Bank happens to have two physical branches in Gatineau.
+That said, you can use thousands of ATMs in THE EXCHANGE Network surcharge-free, and even more in the American Allpoint Network.

 Their chequing account, the Alterna No-Fee eChequing Account, offers no monthly fees, unlimited transactions, free Interac eTransfers and a 0.05% yearly interest rate on your balance.
-Their High-Interest eSavings account has a 2.50% interest rate with no minimum balance required, free transactions and unlimited Interac eTransfers.
-They also offer tax-free savings accounts and RRSP accounts.
+Their High-Interest eSavings account has a 2.25% interest rate with no minimum balance required, free transactions and unlimited Interac eTransfers.
+They also offer Tax-Free Savings Accounts and RRSP accounts.
 Applying for your online account only takes 5 minutes, and you can easily manage your accounts via their website or mobile app.

 They are also one of the best online banks in Canada for supporting small businesses.
 They offer small business eChequing accounts, small business lines of credit, and payment processing using Mobile Pay.
 The Canada Deposit Insurance Corporation insures all eligible deposits.
 Alterna Bank accounts are available for all Canadian residents and come with a physical debit card.